it-economics/itea-be/kata-instructions.md

 all layers and back to the response.
 Where are *implicit dependencies*, despite all references and the flow of control going in the correct direction?

+Once you identified the problem, fix it by renaming the classes and/or methods that are on the wrong abstraction level.

 <details>
 <summary>Hint</summary>
 The endpoint correctly returns the full name for the given user ID, as